phnx-im/docs/src/spec/authentication_service.md

 ## Dequeue alias messages

-Dequeue messages from an alias direct queue, starting with the message with the given sequence number.
+Dequeue Connection Establishment messages from an alias direct queue, starting with the message with the given sequence number.

 ```rust
 struct DequeueAliasMessagesParams {